This is the multi-page printable view of this section. Click here to print.

 See list of variables that apply to all scenarios here that can be used/set in addition to these scenario specific variables

-NAMESPACETargeted namespace in the cluster (required)
+NAMESPACETargeted namespace in the cluster (required)string

 For example: